-SALT LAKE CITY — Hunting season is in full swing, and Utah Division of Wildlife Resources conservation officers are hard at work patrolling the state to protect wildlife and make sure hunters are obeying the laws.
+Salt Lake City — Several hunting seasons are in full swing, and Utah's general-season deer hunt — arguably the state's most popular hunt — starts Oct.
+17. Utah Division of Wildlife Resources conservation officers are hard at work patrolling the state to protect wildlife and make sure hunters are obeying the laws.

 From Aug.
 1 to Oct.
-13, conservation officers contacted 35,619 individuals and inspected the hunting licenses of 11,425 people.
-During those interactions, the officers detected 1,215 violations and discovered 102 illegally killed big game animals, including deer, elk, pronghorn, moose, bison and black bear.
-So far, 918 citations have been issued, and other violations will continue to be investigated or handled in the court system.
+4, conservation officers contacted 22,873 individuals and inspected the hunting licenses of 9,271 people.
+During those interactions, the officers detected 1,147 violations and discovered 258 illegally killed animals, including deer, elk, pronghorn, moose, Rocky Mountain bighorn sheep and fish.
+Of the animals killed, 83 were big game species.
+During that time frame, officers issued 857 citations, and they will continue to investigate other violations and turn them over to the court system.

-“Hunters need to take the responsibility of knowing the law, having a current hunting or combination license and knowing what species and areas their permits allow them to hunt,” DWR Capt.
-J Shirley said.
+"Hunters need to take the responsibility of knowing the law, having a current hunting or combination license and knowing what species and areas their permits allow them to hunt," DWR Lt.
+Chad Bettridge said.

-“We need your help,” Shirley said.
-“Please keep your eyes and ears open and report suspicious activity to us.
-Working together, we can enforce wildlife laws and keep our recreating public safe.”
+"We need your help," Bettridge said.
+"Please keep your eyes and ears open and report suspicious activity to us.
+Working together, we can enforce wildlife laws and keep our recreating public safe."

 While wildlife violations can happen any time of the year, a spike typically occurs during the fall hunting seasons.
 If you'd like to help in the fight against illegal hunting in Utah, here's what you should do: